 People treated for oral and oropharyngeal cancer have a higher risk of developing secondary cancers.
 Researchers are evaluating the benefits of chemotherapy to prevent second cancers from developing, called chemoprevention.

 If you smoke, it is important to be monitored for possible secondary cancers in the lung, esophagus, and head and neck, even without recurrence of the initial cancer.
 This is one of the reasons for medical follow-up.
-Enrolling in prevention clinical trials may also be an option.
+Joining a prevention clinical trial may also be an option.

 Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
 People may need physical therapy and speech and swallowing therapy.
 Supportive care to manage symptoms and maintain nutrition during treatment may be recommended.

 If the cancer treatment changes oral structures or limits their movement, speech will become more difficult to understand.
 Pre-treatment evaluation of speech and swallowing abilities is necessary to maximize post-treatment functioning and quality of life.
 Speech pathologists can assist people in regaining their normal functions, which becomes an important part of treatment planning and rehabilitation.

 People recovering from oral and oropharyngeal cancer are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, avoiding all tobacco products, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.